 Because of the tight fit, don’t bother trying to use the Bweasel with an iPad in any kind of case.
-On the other hand, the Bweasel itself is light and thin enough to slide into other iPad cases—specifically, sleeves, zippered sleeves, and bags and packs.
+On the other hand, the Bweasel itself is light and thin enough to slide into other iPad cases—specifically,

 The beauty of the Bweasel is that its frame has a lever at the back that lets you prop the iPad—in landscape orientation—at practically any angle from bolt-upright to almost flat.
 The lever stability is accomplished by two screws that turn in opposite directions.
 I thought it would be a bit of a challenge to get the lever locked firmly enough to keep the stand stable, but I was able to type on the iPad’s screen in a semi-upright position without feeling that the stand might topple over.
 I also placed the Bweasel/iPad combo on my knee and used it for reading and typing, and remained stable though it wasn’t the most comfortable use.

 Since the iPad’s dock-connector remains exposed, you can plug in your dock-connector cable to charge or sync with the iPad in landscape orientation.
 In portrait orientation, however, there’s not enough room to attach the cable to the bottom of the iPad unless you turn the iPad upside-down.